 When the shadow of night settles over Hanoi’s rooftops, Belgian photographer Wouter Vanhees sets out on a nocturnal picture trip with his scooter.
 He visits residential areas on the outskirts, where new apartment complexes, shopping areas, and office spaces spiral into the sky.

-In the critically acclaimed film “Utama”, Bolivian director Alejandro Loayza Grisi captures the consequences of climate change and the loss of cultural traditions in the Bolivian highlands.
-In this photo essay, Grisi shares a selection of photographs he took while shooting the movie
+In the critically acclaimed film “Utama”, winner at the Sundance Film Festival, Bolivian director Alejandro Loayza Grisi captures the consequences of climate change and the loss of cultural traditions in the Bolivian highlands.
+In this photo essay, Grisi shares a selection of photographs he took while shooting the movie.

 British Photographer Mandy Barker dedicates her photography to raising awareness of plastic pollution in our oceans.
 By combining scientific research and fine art photography, she highlights the harmful effect plastic pollution has on marine life and ourselves

 Whether ice, snow, steam, or liquid: German artist Franz Xaver Aicher’s fascination for water in all its forms defines his photography.
 As a dedicated skier, snowboarder, and surfer, he uses his camera to capture and examine the “element of life” in alpine and maritime environments.

 Since 2006, British artist and conservationist Jason deCaires Taylor has been sinking hundreds of sculptures in oceans worldwide.
 With time they transform into living artificial reefs full of marine wildlife.
 In celebration of World Oceans Week, deCaires Taylor recalls some of his favorite underwater moments and speaks about how he engages new ambassadors for the sea.